writesmith/is-40a-85228-spring2015/week7pr.md

 ## Edward Smith -- http://youtu.be/eOG90Q8EfRo (YouTube Tutorial)

-I have to admit that I was initially skeptical of linking to YouTube videos in this series of recommendation posts.
+<p>I have to admit that I was initially skeptical of linking to YouTube videos
+in this series of recommendation posts.
 However, last week's video was so useful and so impressive, that when another HTML5/CSS tutorial video popped up in my YouTube recommended videos list, I clicked on it to check it out.
 That's how I found this week's recommended link.
-Two-for-two, YouTube has provided excellent crowd-sourced instruction that has increased my knowledge and understanding of HTML5 and CSS layout and design.
+Two-for-two, YouTube has provided excellent crowd-sourced instruction that has increased my knowledge and understanding of HTML5 and CSS layout and design.</p>

-In both cases, the videos are the work of folks who maintain tutorial web sites, and they are using YouTube not only to share their tutorial videos, but also to drive traffic to their own web pages.
+<p>In both cases, the videos are the work of folks who maintain tutorial web
+sites, and they are using YouTube not only to share their tutorial videos, but also to drive traffic to their own web pages.
 The video I found this week is made my a web design agency called 1stWebDesigner.
-Their presence on YouTube is designed to raise their company profile and create interest in their for-sale projects like rockingcode.com, an online course that teaches you HTML5 and CSS for $97.
+Their presence on YouTube is designed to raise their company profile and create interest in their for-sale projects like rockingcode.com, an online course that teaches you HTML5 and CSS for $97. </p>

-In order for this strategy to work, the free tutorial must be so good that you are convinced that this person can teach you something, but not so good that you think they've taught you everything they now.
+<p>In order for this strategy to work, the free tutorial must be so good that
+you are convinced that this person can teach you something, but not so good that you think they've taught you everything they now.
 This tutorial fits that description perfectly.
 It's a really good one-hour walkthrough were a skilled designer creates a responsive HTML5/CSS page from scratch in a text editor while you watch.
-There are a number of reasons why this is worth your time:
+There are a number of reasons why this is worth your time:</p>

 1. You get to watch from the point of view of a skilled person, while the skilled person uses his tools to do his work.
 This is a great way to find